 People commonly show the home before it’s completed.
 We highly suggest you do not do this.
-While it is tempting to get someone in the home quickly, it usually ends in unmet expectations from the tenants – “I thought you were going to paint the WHOLE house!”
+While it is tempting to get someone in the home quickly, it usually ends in unmet expectations from the residents – “I thought you were going to paint the WHOLE house!”

 What does a ready house look like?
 Probably about what you’d think… neat and clean.
-Tenants aren’t expecting perfection.
+Residents aren’t expecting perfection.
 Keep in mind that they are typically looking for only a few things.
 Their baseline for leasing a home is neat, clean, and safe.

 The paint should be cut in and neat.
 The house should be cleaned regularly.
 Roaches die, and dust accumulates whether you’re there or not.
-We suggest arriving 15-20 minutes early to ensure the home is ready before the tenant shows up.
+We suggest arriving 15-20 minutes early to ensure the home is ready before the resident shows up.
 Bring a broom, wipes, and a mop.

-Don’t crowd the tenant
+Don’t crowd the resident